 Map of the Gulf of Corinth with Rio-Antirio bridge

-The Gulf of Corinth (Greek: Korinthiakόs Kόlpos) is a deep inlet of the Ionian Sea separating the Peloponnese from western mainland Greece.
-Shipping routes between the Greek commercial port of Piraeus to western Mediterranean through the Corinth Canal pass along this gulf.
+The Gulf of Corinth (Greek: Korinthiakόs Kόlpos) is a deep inlet of the Ionian Sea separating the Peloponnese from the mainland of Greece.
+Shipping routes between the Greek commercial port of Piraeus to western Greece at Adriatic Sea through the Corinth Canal pass along this gulf.
 The dimensions of the Gulf are approximately 105 km long and 30 km wide with a basement depth of 3 km at its center.
-The modern 'Rio-Antirio' bridge (6 km) connects the Western Peloponnese with the Central Greece.
+The modern 'Rio-Antirio' bridge (6 km) connects the Western Peloponnese with the Western Central Greece.